Student Environment Centre

 - Coordinates planning and promotion of said events with the Outreach Coordinator.

-- Takes minutes of all SEC meetings and archives them on the website.
+- Takes minutes of all SEC meetings and archives them on the website in coordination with the Co-Chairs.

 - Appoints a substitute to take minutes if they are unable to attend a meeting.

-- Takes care of office paperwork (paying bills, renewing magazine subscriptions if applicable, checking the mailbox, etc.).
+- Takes care of office paperwork (paying bills, renewing magazine subscriptions if applicable, etc.) in coordination with the Co-Chairs.

 - Sends out regular email newsletters in coordination with the Co-Chairs.